block-core/blockcore/Documentation/proof-of-stake.md

-- The removal of the time stamp from the transaction serialization: this makes POS transactions serialize the same as Bitcoin transactions, the benefit of that is easier to use various blockchain tools that made for Bitcoin.
+- The removal of the time stamp from the transaction serialization: this makes POS transactions serialize the same as Bitcoin transactions, the benefit of that is easier to use various blockchain tools that are made for Bitcoin.
 That time stamp was used in the kernel hash however the kernel hash was anyway defaulting to the header timestamp so there was no need to serialize the time stamp also in each transaction.